-- 5.1 The Legal department of the element desiring to retain the prospective consultant, in conjunction with the corporate Legal department, is responsible for determining the legality of contracting with the prospective consultant and must ensure that any resultant agreement is in accordance with all applicable corporate policies and procedures. - 5.2 The requester must also coordinate with the corporate Manager of Consultant Services to ascertain whether the prospective consultant is already under agreement with the Corporation.
+- 5.1 The Legal department of the element desiring to retain the prospective consultant, in conjunction with the corporate Legal department, is responsible for determining the legality of contracting with the prospective consultant. - 5.2 The requester must also coordinate with the corporate Manager of Consultant Services to ascertain whether the prospective consultant is already under agreement with the Corporation.